Manage-Micro/KeepAlive/README.md

 ## Usage

-This application is a `command line` application, meaning it must be opened using either Command Prompt, Terminal, or other emulator of one or the other
+This application is a `command line` application, meaning it must be opened using either Command Prompt, Terminal, or other emulator of one or the other.

+** YOU MUST BE USING JRE 1.8 (JAVA 8) OR NEWER TO USE THIS APPLICATION **

 The command line arguments MUST be in the correct order otherwise the application will NOT start correctly.
 All arguments are required.